EWANZO101/proxmoxservice-tracker/README.md

 # Proxmox Service Tracker

-This repository is for users to suggest **features** they would like to see in the Proxmox service.
+This repository allows users to suggest **features** they would like to see in the Proxmox service.

+All latest updates to the service will be publicly available on the Proxmox service page on WemX.
+You can update via the WemX admin panel or visit [GitHub](https://github.com/WemXPro/service-proxmox).

 👉 [Submit a Feature Request](https://github.com/EWANZO101/proxmoxservice-tracker/issues/new)